We believe in the power of sport to shape lives.

 • A significant Injury occurs or severe pain that needs immediate evaluation.
 X-rays are unclear.

-• Persistent or Worsening Pain: Pain and symptoms that lasts beyond 1-2 weeks, particularly if it does not improve with conservative treatment like rest and PT.
+• Persistent or Worsening Pain: Pain and symptoms that lasts beyond 1-2 weeks.

-• Suspected Soft Tissue Damage: Injuries to ligaments (like the ACL), muscles, tendons, or cartilage.
+• Suspected Soft Tissue Damage: Injuries to ligaments, muscles, tendons, or cartilage.

-• Functional Instability: Recurring joint instability, such as a knee "giving out" or severe shoulder instability.
+• Functional Instability: Recurring joint instability, such as a knee giving out.

-• Mechanical Symptoms: Locking, clicking, or clicking in a joint, which often suggests a cartilage tear (like the meniscus) or loose fragments.
+• Mechanical Symptoms: Locking, clicking, or clicking in a joint.

 Coaches, Trainers, Parents - we're here for your student-athletes: